AmElmo/Covid_tracking_dashboard/readme.md

 # 🤔 Problem

 Keeping track of Covid related data is painful.
-It takes
+The raw data is provided by the WHO (World Health Organization).
+It is a CSV with hundreds of thousands of rows and hundreds of columns.
+In order to gather insights, you'd have to do a lot of tedious excel work.

 <p float="left">
   <img src="imgs/sign_language_1.png" width="300" />